 Morris dancing is a form of traditional english folk dance.
 There are many different groups of both morris and traditional dance originating from areas around the UK, who each perform in a variety of styles.

 Orginating in the welsh border counties of Shropshire, Herefordshire and Gloucestershire, this style is often looser, more energetic and just a little bit wild.
 Performers wear tatter coats and often paint their faces or use other forms of disguise.

 A dance style with percussive footwork and fine timing.
 In England it is thought to have originated in the northern industrial towns where workers wore stout wooden clogs.
 These later developed into leather clogs with a wooden sole and later still into leather clogs with a distinct wooden heel and toe piece.
 Related to English clog dancing, but with a distinct exuberant style, are the Appalachian clog dances, now performed by many teams in Britain.

 Performed with hankies and sticks, often in costumes of white with ribbons, baldrics or waistcoats and decorated hats.
-This style, originating in the villages of Gloucestershire, Oxfordshire and Warwickshire, is often what first comes to mind when the words ‘morris dancing’ are heard.
+This style, originating in the villages of Gloucestershire, Oxfordshire, Northamptonshire and Warwickshire, is often what first comes to mind when the words ‘morris dancing’ are heard.

 From Yorkshire.
 The swords are rigid and have only one handle.
 They usually feature six or eight men dancing together in a circle.
 Together they perform various figures involving the interweaving of men and swords, but never breaking the circle until the climax of the dance when the swords are locked into a six or eight pointed star which is held aloft.
 Many Yorkshire villages had their own unique dance.